Jahfry/Miscellaneous/proxmoxVE71/XX.Template.md

     + If you are building a new system, consider finding enterprise-class SSDs with higher write endurance (there's a lot of lightly used ones that go up on Ebay if you want to save $).
 I started buying and building but then financial situation changed so I went with what I have.
 * Preparing the SSD
     + because I am reusing my small SSD (it already had a Proxmox install from testing) I got an error: 'hardisk /dev/sdb too small: 0GB' and the installer failed.
-    + If this is a completely new SSD, or you've already done a wipe on it, then you can skip this part.
+    + If this is a completely new SSD, or you've already done a wipe on it, then you can skip this part
+    + The 2 commands below are actually redundant, but I've used both, you can probably just use the first
         - ***Warning:*** these commands will wipe all data on the disk
             * Be *100% certain* you know the device name of the SSD to wipe ('/dev/sdb' in this case)
         - Press [control]+[alt]+F3 to get a console shell
         - `wipefs /dev/sdb`
-        - `blkdiscard -f /dev/sdb`
+        - `blkdiscard /dev/sdb`
-            ... the 2 commands above are actually redundant, but I've used both, you can probably just use the first
         - [control]+[alt]+F4 (I think that was it, if not, cycle the F keys) to get back to the installer GUI
 * Deciding which filesystem to install Proxmox with, pick based on your knowledge/comfort.
     + ext4 ... old school, stable, journaling file system